Mathews MM

 Overview

-While at Pixel Nirvana Design Studio I designed the main dashboards for a UK-based sports analytics startup (name withheld due to NDA).
-The platform aggregates TV, social, search, and audience data into a single sponsorship index, helping brands understand which teams and sports deliver the best return on sponsorship spend.
+While at Pixel Nirvana, I designed the main dashboards for a UK-based sports analytics startup (name withheld, NDA).
+The platform pulled TV, social, search, and audience data into a single sponsorship index, letting brands see which teams and sports actually delivered return on their sponsorship spend.

 Challenges